stacks-network/stacks-core/.github/test-timings/README.md

 ```

 For a more stable estimate, download several representative runs into separate
 directories and repeat `--input-dir` for each one.
-The generator retains each
+The generator uses each
+test's 80th-percentile runtime across those runs; use `--test-percentile` to
-test's maximum observed runtime; set `--source-run` to the newest included run.
+override it and set `--source-run` to the newest included run.

 For Bitcoin integrations, use the artifact pattern
 `nextest-batched-integration-tests-*`, omit `--minimum-seconds`, and output to